 Policy enforcement aims to ensure that all data protection measures are consistently applied and adhered to across a business.
 Even the most well-designed policies and procedures can become ineffective without strict enforcement, leaving sensitive data vulnerable to breaches and unauthorised access.

-Enforcing DLP policies means implementing tools and technologies that monitor compliance, such as access controls, encryption standards, and audit trails.
+Enforcing data loss prevention policies means implementing tools and technologies that monitor compliance, such as access controls, encryption standards, and audit trails.
 It also involves regular reviews and updates to ensure that policies remain relevant and effective against emerging threats.

 Regular security audits